Quantum unique ergodicity for magnetic Laplacians on T^2: Introduction

 Then, in Section \ref{s:quantization} we introduce the magnetic Weyl quantization, in the spirit of \cite{MantoiuPurice2004, IftimieMantoiuPurice2007, HelfferPurice2010, IftimieMantoiuPurice2019}.
 Given a symbol $a \in \mathscr C^{\infty}(\T^2 \times \R^2)$, we show that the quantization $\Op (a)$ defines a nice operator on smooth subspaces of $L^2(\T^2,L)$, under some standard regularity assumptions on $a$.
 We also prove a product formula for this quantization, and a Calder\'on-Vaillancourt Theorem, following the standard techniques of pseudodifferential calculus.

 These tools being introduced, we proceed in the remaining sections to the study of semiclassical measures.
 We begin in Section \ref{s:proof-quantitative} with a proof of Theorem~\ref{t:maintheo-quantitative} which deals with the case of \emph{constant} magnetic fields.
 Under this assumption, we can directly use the properties of this quantization procedure together with the so-called quantum averaging method and classical estimates on oscillatory integrals on the circle.
+More precisely, in that case, one has an exact Egorov Theorem involving a $\lambda$-dependent flow\footnote{For a fixed time, this flow converges to the geodesic flow as $\lambda\rightarrow+\infty.$} which is periodic of period of order $\lambda$.
+When averaging the magnetic Wigner distribution, one can replace the symbol $a$ by the average of $a$ over this long period.
+Then, a stationary phase argument shows that this average converges uniformly to $\int_{S^*\T^2}a\dd x\dd\theta$.